-Emergencies call 9-1-1 2017 lk
+Emergencies call 9-1-1

 To report a crime: Contact Campus Security at 908 852- 1400 or "0" on a campus phone.
-The police may be called at
+The police may be called at.

-Hackettstown Police, 908 852-3300

-Washington Township Police 908 876-3232
+Hackettstown Police, 908 852-3300 Washington Township Police 908 876-3232

-Parsippany Police 973 263-4300

-Edison Police 732 248-7400

-In addition you may report a crime to the following individuals:
+In addition, you may report a crime to the following individuals:

-President David Haney VP for Business and Finance/Chief Financial Officer Denton Stargel Vice President for Academic Affairs Amy D'Olivo Vice President for Student Life/Dean of Students Kerry Mullins Director of Residence Life and Community Standards Matt Lavery Chief of Security Len Kunz Director of Disability Services Michelle Meyer
+President

+VP for Business and Finance/Chief Financial Officer

+Vice President for Academic Affairs

+Vice President for Campus Life/Dean of Students

+Vice Presidence Life and Community Standards

+Chief of Security

+Director of Disability Services